๐Ÿ“— Create a library

 • lib-git

-• With the example above, you will be able to source your library files with: source gitlab and source git.
+• With the example above, you will be able to source your library files from any command script using:

 โž• Create a command